 I’m Raphaël Savelli.
-I live in Los Angeles, where I explore complex datas by day—and obsess over bad movies by night.
+I live in Los Angeles, where I lead ocean research projects by day—and obsess over bad movies by night.

-I’m a scientist with a love for messy data and even messier movies.
-During the day, I unravel multi-dimensional datasets to uncover the hidden plotlines of Earth’s mysteries.
+I’m an ocean scientist with a love for messy data and even messier movies.
+During the day, I track carbon through ecosystems to uncover the hidden plotlines of Earth’s climate.
 At night, I watch B-movies where the stakes are high, the science is questionable, and the monsters are delightfully fake.

-Currently, I’m a Research Associate at San José State University, focused on land to ocean lateral fluxes of carbon.
-I build data-model frameworks to inform climate policy, resilience strategies, and emerging carbon dioxide removal technologies—basically the kind of stuff that should be in disaster movies, but with better math.
+Currently, I’m a Research Associate at San José State University, focused on land-to-ocean lateral fluxes of carbon.
+I build data-model frameworks to inform climate policy, resilience strategies, and emerging carbon dioxide removal technologies to avoid a future that looks like a disastrous disaster movie.

 My background is an unexpected double feature: science and business management.
 That combo helps me thrive across sectors and navigate complex problems like a hero in a low-budget space opera—resourceful, creative, and probably covered in metaphorical goo.